cortexlabs/cortex/docs/deployments/apis.md

 ## Prediction Monitoring

-The `tracker` can be configured to collect API prediction metrics and display real time stats in `cortex get <api_name>`.
-The tracker looks for scalar values in the response payload (after the execution of `post_inference` request handler).
-If the response payload is a json object, the `key` can be set to extract the desired scalar value.
-For regression models, the tracker should be configured with `model_type: regression` to collect float values and display regreission stats such as min, max and avg.
+The `tracker` can be configured to collect API prediction metrics and display real-time stats in `cortex get <api_name>`.
+The tracker looks for scalar values in the response payload (after the execution of the `post_inference` request handler).
+If the response payload is a JSON object, `key` can be set to extract the desired scalar value.
+For regression models, the tracker should be configured with `model_type: regression` to collect float values and display regression stats such as min, max and avg.
 For classification models, the tracker should be configured with `model_type: classification` to collect integer or string values and display the class distribution.

 ## Debugging